 This project is intended to evaluate fully and take the necessary actions to address all environmental contamination in order to achieve a final remedial action for the entire C-400 Complex as shown in Figure 3.3.
-This scope is defined to include building demolition, a RI/FS for the entire C-400 Complex, and final remedial action that includes soils, groundwater sources, and slabs.
+This scope is defined to include a RI/FS for the entire C-400 Complex and final remedial action that includes building demolition, soils, groundwater sources, and slabs.
 The C-400 Complex action will address all sources of contamination, including, but not limited to, principal threat waste (PTW) (e.g., TCE DNAPL and high concentration TCE contamination).
 There are 22 SWMUs located within the boundaries of the C-400 Complex OU.
 Five of the 22 SWMUs (349, 350, 351, 352, and 353) are DMSAs that were under the sole oversight authority of Kentucky pursuant to a DOE-KDEP Agreed Order (October 2003) and excluded from cleanup under the FFA pursuant to Section IV.F of the FFA.
 Ten of the SWMUs (48, 49, 50, 51, 52, 53, 54, 383, 384, and 537) have been designated as NFA and are listed in the No Further Action section of Appendix 4.
 As a result, only seven of the 22 SWMUs (11, 40, 47, 98, 203, 480, and 533) located within the boundaries of the C-400 Complex OU will require further CERCLA evaluation under the FFA.
 These seven SWMUs are listed in the C-400 Complex OU section of Appendix 4.
 The C-400 Complex action has been prioritized in the cleanup schedule.
 The RI/FS report is expected to be submitted per the milestones established in Appendix 5.
 The following is the scope.

-- CERCLA Final Remedial Action consists of the following: - Conduct a combined RI/FS for the C-400 Complex area that includes an investigation of all remaining building structure(s) (e.g., slab and subsurface structures) and releases of any hazardous substances to soils and groundwater associated with the C-400 Building and C-400 Complex area operations (including, but not limited to, TCE DNAPL and high concentration TCE contamination areas considered PTW). - RI characterization to define the full nature and extent of all contamination from the surface down through the RGA and to include the upper McNairy.
+- CERCLA Final Remedial Action consists of the following: - Conduct a combined RI/FS for the C-400 Complex area that includes an investigation of all remaining building structure(s) (e.g., slab and subsurface structures) and releases of any hazardous substances to soils and groundwater associated with the C-400 Building and C-400 Complex area operations (including, but not limited to, TCE DNAPL and high concentration TCE contamination areas considered PTW).

-GNGISARCVIEWSPRQUECTSVC-400RII-FSIC400Complex.mxd 10/31/2018 Source: Remedial Investigation/Feasibility Study Work Plan for the C-400 Complex Operable Unit at the Paducah Gaseous Diffusion Plant, Paducah, Kentucky, DOE/LX/07-2433&D2/R1
+GAGISARCVIEWSIPROJECTSIC-400RI-FSIC400Complex mod 10/91/2018 Source: Remedial Investigation/Feasibility Study Work Plan for the C-400 Complex Operable Unit at the Paducah Gaseous Diffusion Plant, Paducah, Kentucky, DOE/LX/07-2433&D2/R1